 Can you find the chosen number from the grid using the clues?

 Can you order the digits from 1-3 to make a number which is divisible by 3 so when the last digit is removed it becomes a 2-figure number divisible by 2, and so on?

 The planet of Vuvv has seven moons.
-Can you work out how long it is
+Can you work out how long it is between each super-eclipse?

 How many different shaped boxes can you design for 36 sweets in one layer?
 Can you arrange the sweets so that no sweets of the same colour are next to each other in any direction?

 Can you fill in this table square?
 The numbers 2 -12 were used to generate it with just one number used twice.